coolOrangeLabs/powerflc-samples/Sample.SyncChangeOrders (Release Candidate)/README.md

 # Change Management Workflow (Release Candidate)

 ## Description
-The Change Management Workflow can be used to outsource a specific Fusion Lifecycle Change Order (CO) or Change Task (CT) state to Vault.
+The Change Management Workflow can be used to outsource a specific Fusion 360 Manage Change Order (CO) or Change Task (CT) state to Vault.

-Once a Fusion Lifecycle CO/CT reaches a configurable state, powerFLC creates a new representation of this CO/CT as an ECO in Vault.
+Once a Fusion 360 Manage CO/CT reaches a configurable state, powerPLM creates a new representation of this CO/CT as an ECO in Vault.
-The affected items are automatically assigned to the Vault ECO as records.
-In addition, documents attached to the CO/CT in Fusion Lifecycle are automatically downloaded, stored in Vault and attached to the ECO.
+The affected items (Linked Items or Managed Items) are automatically assigned to the Vault ECO as records.
+In addition, documents attached to the CO/CT in Fusion 360 Manage are automatically downloaded, stored in Vault and attached to the ECO.

-When the ECO in Vault is closed, powerFLC automatically updates the CO/CT in Fusion Lifecycle by transitioning it to the next state.
+When the ECO in Vault is closed, powerPLM automatically updates the CO/CT in Fusion 360 Manage by executing a configurable workflow action.
+Depending on the configuration in Fusion 360 Manage, this workflow action is transitioning the CO/CT to the next state.

 The entire workflow is based on PowerShell scripts and can be customized if needed.